Many companies already have a badge system set up to restrict access to spaces. So, they choose to use it to count people as well.

 But let's say you don't experience tailgating issues.
 You have a workplace policy that somehow enjoys 100% compliance.
 Badge data doesn't tell you how people use your space while inside your building — which is what you really need to know.

 It doesn't matter that 50 people badged in at 8:30 a.m.
 What matters is how these people used your space.
 Did they go to the cafeteria, a conference room, or a phone booth?
 Did they use an interior staircase to travel to a different floor for a meeting?

-And for how long?
-When did they leave your office?
+And when did they leave your office?